Amid homeless crisis, New York to step up forced hospitalization of mentally ill | Health

 Amid homeless crisis, New York to step up forced hospitalization of mentally ill

-New York law allows for involuntary hospitalization when a person's mental illness prevents them from providing for their own basic needs, as well as when they present a danger to themselves or others.
-But law enforcement has not commonly used the practice.
+New York City Mayor Eric Adams rolled out a plan on Tuesday to allow more mentally ill homeless people to be hospitalized against their will in order to tackle "a crisis we see all around us."
+Adams, speaking from City Hall, said the city had a "moral obligation" to help New Yorkers struggling to meet their own basic needs because of mental illness, even if those people resisted intervention.
+The Democratic mayor has made addressing the city's homelessness crisis a top goal of his administration since taking office in January.

-New York City Mayor Eric Adams rolled out a plan on Tuesday to allow more homeless and mentally ill people to be hospitalized against their will in order to tackle "a crisis we see all around us."
-Speaking from City Hall, Adams said the city had a "moral obligation" to help New Yorkers struggling to meet their own basic needs because of mental illness, even if those people resisted intervention.
+New York City Mayor Eric Adams rolled out a plan on Tuesday to allow more mentally ill homeless people to be hospitalized against their will in order to tackle "a crisis we see all around us."
+Adams, speaking from City Hall, said the city had a "moral obligation" to help New Yorkers struggling to meet their own basic needs because of mental illness, even if those people resisted intervention.

-The Democratic mayor has made addressing the city's homelessness crisis a priority for his administration since taking office earlier this year.
+The Democratic mayor has made addressing the city's homelessness crisis a top goal of his administration since taking office in January.
+The Coalition for the Homeless, an advocacy organization in New York City, estimated earlier this year that more than 50,000 people were sleeping in city-run shelters each night.
 "We can no longer deny the reality that untreated psychosis can be a cruel and all-consuming condition that often requires involuntary intervention, supervised medical treatment and long-term care," Adams said.

 "We will continue to do all we can to sway those in need of help to accept services voluntarily, but we will not abandon them," he added.
 New York law allows for involuntary hospitalization when a person's mental illness prevents them from providing for their own basic needs, as well as when they present a danger to themselves or others.